Aurora-yzj/openwrt-selinux-policy/README.md

 ## Creating selinux-policy-myfork ipk

-Now we should package the policy so that it can be enclose with a factory and sysupgrade image using our `Image Builder` For this we have to create a package manifest and it so happens that our `selinux-policy-myfork` repository has a template for this at
+Now we should package the policy so that it can be enclosed with a factory and sysupgrade image using our `Image Builder` For this we have to create a package manifest and it so happens that our `selinux-policy-myfork` repository has a template for this at